AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 #### Email Message #1– New Seasonal collection announcement

-Create an email which announces the arrival of the new summer collection to active Luma customers.
+Create an email message which announces the arrival of the new summer collection to active Luma customers.

-1. Create an email message titled **(your name)_Luma New Seasonal Collection Announcement**.
+1. Create a marketing email message titled `(your name)_Luma New Seasonal Collection Announcement`.
-2. Give the email a subject line **(recipient’s first name), the new Luma collection is here!**
+2. Give the email a subject line `(recipient’s first name), the new Luma collection is here!`.
 3. Use the provided HTML file *SeasonalCollectionEmail.html* for the email body.

 +++**Success Criteria**